a3bd2lra7man/m7_db/README.md

 M7Table is A helper class for helping creation of tables and it's fields

-M7Table have several help methods to do common situation happens to developers when working with sqlite
+M7Table have several help methods to do common situation happens to developers when working with sqflite

 The situations M7Table helps for is